 - I test and execute processes using the BPMS to ensure that the right results are achieved

-- I examine processes holistically to understand the impact of changing them on people, strategy, systems and general business operations.
+- I examine processes holistically to understand the impact of changing them on people, strategy, existing software applications and general business operations.

 - I collate feedback on process performance.
 The collected data forms the basis of future process improvement projects